5-week WriteWords course with Lindsay Galvin

 From dialogue tags to talking heads, get those characters talking like they own the place.

-WEEK 5: Tense and Point (of view – this isn’t ballet)
+Tense and Point of view

 How to choose wisely for your story, keep consistent, and tighten the relationship between character and reader word by word.

 Stay connected with your fellow writers on our Slack group.